 When it comes to staying ahead of the game, most startups, marketers, and SaaS companies find they need to be more agile.

-Agile working can supercharge project management and delivery, and it has become one of the most popular and in-demand ways of working for teams and organizations across a huge range of sectors.
+Agile working can supercharge project management and delivery.
+It has become one of the most popular and in-demand ways of working for teams and organizations across a huge range of sectors.

 But even with the added benefits of an agile team, actually project managing the work is a tough task.

-Leading an agile project management team is demanding, and project managers need to be totally up to speed on all elements of the workflow.
+Leading an agile project management team is demanding, and project managers need to be totally up to speed on all workflow elements.

-Guiding the team through the agile process alone requires focus and attention — and that’s before you even get on to doing the work of the project or managing client expectations.
+Guiding the team through the agile process alone requires focus and attention — and that’s before you even get on to doing the project's work or managing client expectations.

 And because it’s agile, everything happens so much faster.

 Luckily for all the overworked agile project managers out there, the last few years have seen a boom in brilliant agile project management tools — each designed to make life a little bit easier.

 An agile project management software makes it easier to plan the work and stay on top of the process, all the while ensuring that everything is prioritized and delivered using agile principles and values.